premier-web-design/knnlottonumerology/readme.md

 # Lottery Number Predictor
 ## General info
 A simple machine learning based program that uses numerology and lottery draw data from the last 27 years to generate predictions on future lottery draws.
-Just updated to include predictions for Thunderball.
+Just updated to include predictions for Thunderball and Euromillions

 ## Dependancies
 This project requires: